goby.garden

 to manually rebuild the module binary, which seems to have worked for me.

-code.
-But instead of just copying it over (which I did last time, ensuing in all sorts of confusions and problems), I just went ahead and published the WIP to npm, and then installed it into the goby-interface
+This also meant that ultimately I couldnāt just use npm link to install the goby-database code.
+But instead of just copying it over (which I did last time, ensuing in all sorts of confusions and problems), I just went ahead and published the WIP to npm, and then installed it into the goby-interface repo.

 Ways forward: